zendesk/racecar/README.md

 Kafka stores messages in so-called _partitions_ which are grouped into _topics_.
 Within a partition, each message gets a unique offset.

 In Kafka, _consumer groups_ are sets of processes that collaboratively process messages from one or more Kafka topics; they divide up the topic partitions amongst themselves and make sure to reassign the partitions held by any member of the group that happens to crash or otherwise becomes unavailable, thus minimizing the risk of disruption.
 A consumer in a group is responsible for keeping track of which messages in a partition it has processed – since messages are processed in-order within a single partition, this means keeping track of the _offset_ into the partition that has been processed.
-Consumers periodically _commit_ the these offsets to the Kafka brokers, making sure that another consumer can resume from those positions if there is a crash.
+Consumers periodically _commit_ these offsets to the Kafka brokers, making sure that another consumer can resume from those positions if there is a crash.

 ### Creating consumers